davidsmithgf/VS-Local-Packages-Cleaner/README.md

 1) Just using after each time visual studio upgrade, recognize & remove old version packages;
 2) If you're not clear what to do for the .cmd file, please do NOT click or run the .cmd;
 3) Tell me if any question or dissatisfaction;

+# New GUI version added, there are 2 versions could use simultaneously.